The Nerve plant, Fittonia, is native to the tropical forests of South America.

 Add liquid leaf plant fertilizer every 8 to 15 days during this growing phase.

-- Spray the leaves on a regular basis with calcium-free water.
+- Spray the leaves on a regular basis with soft water (like rain).

 Reduce watering and wait for the soil to be dry before watering again.